LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 Using the form
 ==============

-Enter the search reference in the Search Reference box.
+Enter the search reference in the **Search Reference** box.
 If the search reference exists in the linked Access database, the site name will be displayed in the Site Name box (:numref:`figSearchRefKnownArcGIS`).
-If it does not exist, but you are certain the search reference exists in the search layer(s), enter the site name by hand (:numref:`figSearchRefUnknownArcGIS`).

 .. _figSearchRefKnownArcGIS: